CraftyCancer/Kubernetes/README.md

 >  kubectl run nginx-1 --image nginx --dry-run=client -o yaml > client.yaml

 This above command will be just used for pod manifest creation, which will be stored under client.yaml

+To delete the pod from default namespace

+> kubectl delete pod pod-name